 Journal of International Affairs (online) is published through the Columbia School of International and Public Affairs.
 Online essay submissions must be 2,000 words or less.
 Photo essays, letters to the editors, and opinion pieces can be anywhere from 750 to 1,500 words in length.
 We also welcome reviews of books, articles, and other academic reports.
 All submissions must be unpublished original work.
 Though the journal fact-checks all submissions under consideration, you are ultimately responsible for the veracity of your statements.
 Journal citation format adheres to the Chicago Manual of Style, 16th edition.
-Include a short bio along with your submission and send to: Zenobia Azeem, Online Senior Editor, at email@example.com.
+Visit our submission guidelines for updated deadlines and information.

 Journal of Politics and Society

-Journal of Politics and Society (JPS) is organized and published by Columbia University and is distributed nationally.
+Journal of Politics and Society (JPS) is an interdisciplinary journal of undergraduate scholarship in the social sciences, published by the Helvidius Group of Columbia University.
 The journal features exclusively undergraduate work on political and social issues and is typically published each fall and spring.
-In addition, JPSwill award the Peter and Katherine Tomassi Prize of $250 to the author of the article judged most worthy by the Editorial Board in conjunction with faculty at Columbia University.
+In addition, JPS will award the Peter and Katherine Tomassi Prize of $250 to the author of the article judged most worthy by the Editorial Board in conjunction with faculty at Columbia University.

 Journal of Public and International Affairs